NGS Summer 2016 - Analyzing Next-Generation Sequencing Data

 What will students learn?

-By the end of the course, students will be able to map short-read data to sequenced genomes and query the mapping for variation, transcript prevalence (from mRNAseq data), and enriched genomic regions (from ChIP-seq data).
+By the end of the course, students will be able to assemble transcriptomes, identify variants, and estimate transcript abundance (from mRNAseq data).
 They will also know how to transfer large data sets between computers, run extended analyses while asleep, execute and modify existing Python scripts, and otherwise effectively make use of basic computational resources.